Luc4sCRW/RCRP-compass/README.md

 1. put the folder `RCRP-compass` in your `resources/` folder.
 2. add the following to your `server.cfg`:
  `            ensure RCRP-compass            `
-3. decide on a design from the HTML folder (time by the district OR time above the street name) --> if you have decided, then simply put the .js, .css and .html into the html folder
+3. decide on a design from the HTML folder (Time next to the district OR time above the street name) --> if you have decided, then simply put the .js, .css and .html into the html folder